AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo-mapping/pdf-persons.md

 ## Next steps

-By reading this document, you have gained insight on the mapping relationship between your Marketo persons dataset and their corresponding XDM fields.
-See the tutorial on [creating a Marketo source connection](../../../tutorials/ui/create/adobe-applications/marketo.md) to complete your Marketo persons mapping set.
+By reading this document, you have gained insight on the mapping relationship between your Marketo persons dataset and their corresponding XDM fields.See the Marketo tutorial to complete your Marketo persons mapping set.